 As soon as a consumer (with the Sephora app) walks in the store, they are provided with a map of the store along with promotional offers in each section.

-These beacons on the shopping cart worked with the sensors on the ceiling to generate precise location of a customer.
-Cloud- based servers then analysed the location data and appropriate promotional messages were sent to the consumers.
+These beacons on the shopping cart worked with the sensors on the ceiling to generate the precise location of a customer.
+Cloud-based servers then analyzed the location data and appropriate promotional messages were sent to the consumers.

 Other examples of popular brands who rocked the proximity targeting technology and harnessed the benefits include Redbull, Eat, Bestbuy, Woolworths, Tesco, Amazon Go Store, Hamleys, Armani, Hackett, Rite-aid, Walgreens, etc.